Known for its breathtaking nature, Iceland is an expensive country that can be visited with a budget of $80 to $200 a day.

 To give context to the expenses below, here’s what you need to know about my trip to Iceland:

 🚐 Campervan traveling.
-I rented a campervan, which may have been more economical than staying at hotels and Airbnb.
+Iceland is an amazing country to travel by campervan, even for inexperienced campers such as myself.
+I rented a campervan, which can be more economical than staying at hotels and Airbnb.

 💰 Mid-range budget.
 I don’t aim to travel on a budget, but I’m thoughtful about how and where I spend and I consider myself a mid-range budget traveler.

-Iceland Trip’s Total Cost: $2,690
+Total Iceland Trip Cost: $2,690

-Cost Breakdown for Iceland
+💰 Cost Breakdown for Iceland

 Here are my Iceland travel expenses by category: